 Some keyboards even offer contextual profiles, automatically switching settings based on the app you're using.
 This means professional suggestions in your email app, casual ones in messaging, and creative ones in note-taking apps.
 This contextual awareness feels like the future of AI writing assistance.

-This expanded context will make suggestions feel less like automated completions and more like advice from someone who truly understands your situation.
+This expanded contextual awareness makes suggestions feel less like automated completions and more like advice from someone who genuinely understands your situation.
+I've had moments where the AI suggested a follow-up to a conversation from three days ago, maintaining perfect context continuity.

 AI writing assistants will develop deeper expertise in specialized fields: